zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 Our pallet's logic can best be understood by examining the storage items we'll be using.
 In other words, the way we define the conditions for reading and writing to our runtime's storage helps us breakdown the items we'll need to enable NFT capabilities.

 In our case, we care about state transitions and persistance around two main concepts our runtime needs to be made aware of:

-1. unique assets, like currency or Kitties
+1. Unique assets, like currency or Kitties
-2. helper datastructures, like the nonce, counters or account maps
+2. Helper datastructures, like the nonce, counters or account maps

 This already starts to lay the foundations for our Kitty pallet logic.
 But there's an important layer beneath these two concepts: our runtime needs to have a sense of asset ownership as well as the ability to keep track of changes in ownership and owned quantities.